pikdum/blog/content/posts/thistle-tea/index.md

 ## Day 7 - June 8th

 It was about time to start implementing the actual MMO features, starting with seeing other players.
-To test, I hardcoded another update packet after the player's with a different guid, to try and spawn something.
+To test, I hardcoded another update packet after the player's with a different guid, to try and spawn something other than the player.

 ![](20240607_23h59m00s_grim.avif)